alexeysp11/delivery-service-csharp/docs/processes/warehouse/fromwhtokitchen.md

 - If there are not enough real products, then the warehouse employee must fix this in the application (the database is updated) and start the [Deliver from store to warehouse](../courier/store2wh.md) process.
     - Also at this stage, the manager is notified (since this is a planning / accounting collision of products)
 - If there are enough real products, then write off the required amount, take them to the kitchen and close the process.

+- Receive delivery requests from the kitchen
+- Select the products needed for the delivery
+- Prepare the products for transport, such as packing them into boxes or crates
+- Update delivery status to indicate that the products have been picked up and are en route to the kitchen

 ![warehouse.fromwhtokitchen](../../img/activitydiagrams/warehouse.fromwhtokitchen.png)